Availability of Funding

 - any other household income you may be in receipt of.

-Failure to send all the necessary evidence will result in your application being delayed.
+Failure to submit all the necessary evidence will result in your application being delayed.

 When do I send it?

-Return your application form and all required documents to Aquinas Sixth Form College.
-All complete applications received by Wednesday 17th August 2017 are guaranteed payment at the start of the September term.
+All complete applications received by Monday 17th August 2020 are guaranteed payment at the start of the September term.

 Applications received during September may not be acknowledged due to the pressures of enrolment.